openjdk/jdk/doc/building.md

 ### Handling Reconfigurations

-If you update the forest and part of the configure script has changed, the build system will force you to re-run `configure`.
+If you update the repository and part of the configure script has changed, the build system will force you to re-run `configure`.

 Most of the time, you will be fine by running `configure` again with the same